sharn25/Anime-DL/README.md

 * I want make this app to reach as many as people as possible please help me with that as i don't know any other platform to share this app.
 * For any issue feel free to email me.(Email in about of application)
 * Due to some issue with VLC libs Streaming nto working from source 1, However downloading working fine.
-* Source 4 server is down.
-It will work when the server bacsk again.

 Download Link:- Please see the released section.<br>
 Alternative Download Links:- http://a.animedlweb.ga/